Glisenti Model 1910

-The Glisenti Model 1910 was a 9 mm calibre semi-automatic service pistol produced by the Italian company Società Siderurgica Glisenti.
-It was put in production in 1910 to replace the aging Bodeo Model 1889.
+The Pistola Automatica Modello 1910, often refferred to as Glisenti Model 1910, was a 9 mm calibre semi-automatic service pistol developed by Bethel Abiel Revelli for Società Siderurgica Glisenti and produced by the company Metallurgica Bresciana già Tempini.
+It was put in production in 1909-1910 to replace the aging Bodeo Model 1889 still used by army officers.
 It saw extensive service in World War I and World War II with the Royal Italian Army.
 The Model 1910 has a complex and weak firing system which mandates that the pistol ought to use weaker cartridges than pistols of comparable calibre.

 History

 Development

-The creation of a service pistol to supplant the Bodeo Model 1889 began to be rumored in late 1903.
-The pistol was designed by Italian inventor Bethel Abiel Revelli.
-Revelli spent multiple years developing a prototype before patenting his design to Società Siderurgica Glisenti of Turin.
-The Glisenti company acquired the machinery to begin production from the United Kingdom in 1906 but sold the manufacturing rights to Metallurgica Brescia già Tempini.
+The creation of a service pistol to supplant the Bodeo Model 1889 began to be rumored in late 1903, and several arms designers began developing new models for the trials.

-Original design
+The future M1910 pistol was designed by Italian Army officer and inventor Bethel Abiel Revelli, with the collaboration of army chief technician Virgilio Stefano.
+Revelli spent multiple years developing a working prototype before patenting his design to Società Siderurgica Glisenti of Carcina, near Brescia.
+In 1906 the Glisenti company acquired new machineries from the United Kingdom to start the production, but in 1907, after the death of Alfredo Glisenti, the board of directors sold the Company's arms manufacturing and patent rights to Metallurgica Brescia già Tempini.

-The Glisenti Model 1910 was originally designed to fire a 7.65×22mm bottle-neck cartridge.
+The Glisenti pistol was originally designed to fire a 7.65×22mm bottle-neck cartridge.
 The pistol being known as the Model 1906 began production in 1908.
 The Model 1906 failed to impress the Royal Italian Army and was requested to fire a round similar to the German 9×19mm Parabellum.
-The redesign was named the Model 1910 and was formally adopted by the Royal Italian Army.
-To reduce recoil and because of the pistol's weak design, the Model 1910 had to fire the 9mm Glisenti.
-The 9 mm Glisenti is structurally similar to the 9×19 mm Parabellum but has a reduced velocity.
+The redesign was named the Model 1910 and was formally adopted by the Royal Italian Army as the Pistola Automatica Modello 1910.
+To reduce recoil and because of the pistol's weak locking design, the Model 1910 had to fire the 9mm Glisenti.
+The 9mm Glisenti is structurally similar to the 9×19mm Parabellum but has a reduced charge and muzzle velocity.